-The Company intends to implement the gratis allotment of Stock Acquisition Rights by a resolution of the Company's board of directors or the Shareholders Intent Confirmation Meeting as described above at (e) of 2.2, 'Procedures for Triggering the Plan,' if it is considered that a Large-Scale Acquisition by a Large-Scale Acquirer falls under any of the items below and it is reasonable to implement the gratis allotment of Stock Acquisition Rights.
-However, the Company's board of directors will, without fail, make its determination as to whether a Large-Scale Acquisition of a Large-Scale Acquirer falls under a requirement below and if it is reasonable or not to implement the gratis allotment of Stock Acquisition Rights through the recommendation of the Independent Committee in accordance with (d) of section 2.2 above, 'Procedures for Triggering the Plan.'
+The Company intends to implement the gratis allotment of Stock Acquisition Rights by a resolution of the Board of Directors or the Shareholders Intent Confirmation Meeting as described above at (e) of 2.2, 'Procedures for Triggering the Plan,' if it is considered that a Large-Scale Acquisition by a Large-Scale Acquisition by a Large-Scale Acquisition Rights under any of the items below and it is reasonable to implement the gratis allotment of Stock Acquisition Rights.
+However, the Board of Directors will, without fail, make its determination as to whether a Large-Scale Acquisition of a Large-Scale Acquirer falls under a requirement below and if it is reasonable or not to implement the gratis allotment of Stock Acquisition Rights through the recommendation of the Independent Committee in accordance with (d) of section 2.2 above, 'Procedures for Triggering the Plan.'